 RIGHT TO REQUEST RESTRICTIONS

-You have the right to request restrictions on certain uses or disclosure of your medical information.
+You have the right to request restrictions on certain uses or disclosures of your health information.
 For example, you may request that your name not appear on a list of blood donors or patients of the Blood Center.
 Requests for restrictions must be in writing.
-In most cases, we are not required to agree to your request.
-If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment or comply with the law.
+In most cases, we are not required to agree to your requested restriction.
+However, if we do agree, we will comply with your request unless the information is needed to provide you emergency treatment or comply with the law.
 If we do not agree to your request, we will reply to you in writing with the reason.

 We are legally required to accept certain requests not to disclose health information to your health plan for payment or health care operations purposes as long as you have paid out- of-pocket and in full in advance of the particular service included in your request.
 If the service or item is part of a set of related services, and you wish to restrict disclosures for the set of services, then you must pay in full for the related services.
 It is important to make the request and pay before receiving the care so that we can work to fully accommodate your request.
 We will comply with your request unless otherwise required by law.

 You have the right to request that we communicate with you about your health information or medical matters in a certain way or at a certain location.
 For example, you can ask that we only contact you at work, rather than at your home.
 We will not ask you the reason for your request.
 We will work to accommodate all reasonable requests.
 Your request must be in writing and specify how and where you wish to be contacted.

 The Blood Center is committed to safeguarding your health information and proactively works to prevent health information breaches from occurring.
 If a breach of unsecured health information occurs, we will notify you in accordance with applicable state and federal laws.

 RIGHT TO A COPY OF THIS NOTICE

 You have the right to a copy of this Notice.
 It is available on our Internet site or by requesting it from the Blood Center.